Brain Stimulation Therapy

 How It Works

-What to Look for in a Brain Stimulation Therapist
+What to Look for in Brain Stimulation Therapy

-Look for a brain stimulation therapist who is a licensed psychiatrist with a background in neuroscience and experience in electroconvulsive therapy and other brain stimulating therapies.
+In seeking brain stimulation interventions, look for a licensed psychiatrist, neurologist, or neurosurgeon with experience in ECT, VNS, or other brain-stimulating therapies.
 He or she should be affiliated with a reputable hospital and brain stimulation program.
 A physician or psychiatrist who is familiar with the patient’s medical and psychiatric background generally refers candidates for brain stimulation therapy to a hospital program.